rbrasga/SPPD-Team-Manager/README.md

 Please join the discord: https://discord.gg/m95hg3S

-Setup:
+Windows Setup:
-  * No setup.
+  * Download the Team Manager executable and settings files.
-  * Input the ANDROID username/password of a member on the team you wish you manage.
+  * Input the ANDROID email/password of a google play account of a member on the team you wish you manage.
-  * View it on the [SPPD Sim Website](http://sppdreplay.ddns.net:8000) after linking an SPPD account of a member on the team.
+  * View it on the [SPPD Replay Website](https://sppdreplay.net) after linking an SPPD account of a member on the team.

+Cloud Setup:
+  * Contact me for the IP address of the SPPD Team Manager Linux Server in the cloud
+    * Do not share your password with me (or anyone).
+  * SSH to that server (using Putty on Windows OR Terminal on Mac)
+  * Input your Android account's email/password
+  * Let me know when you've done this, and I will bring the google-encrypted token into the SPPD Team Manager Cloud Instance.
+  * Try it out for a week - if you like, donate 2$ per month.

 Current supported features:
   * Track Team War Upgrade Spending
      * who spends where
   * Track Team War Bracket Details
      * How many runs each team has and their current average score
+  * Track Team Wars History (Scores/Caps)
   * Track Card Requests
      * Who is requesting which cards and when.
   * Track Card Donations